jeremyreeder/sitelen2pseudo/README.md

 ```

 ## sitelenspell
-This tool is meant as an aid to the mind of a creative glyphicist.
-It suggests
-syllaboglyphic spellings of a proper noun.
-Unlike the Latin script, in Sitelen
-Pona there are often many ways to represent a given sequence of syllables.
-The
-options can be challenging to work out manually, but a name like Cinderella can
-be written using syllables and symbols from a phrase meaning "you in the blue
-dress" or from one meaning "identity thief" -- depending on your perspective
-and preference.
-Some options will also be more efficient to write.
+Sitelen is a mostly logographic system, where each glyph represents a whole
+word.
+But the _sounds_ of _proper names_ are enclosed within a cartouche and
+represented by glyphs of words which start with those sounds.
+One or more
+phonemes are taken from each word.
+This system gives the Sitelen writer a lot
+of freedom to inject meaning into a name.
+Take "Sinalela", for instance.
+This
+is a Toki Pona form of the name Cinderella, in the Latin script.
+In Sitelen, it
+can be written with the glyphs for "*sin*a *le*n *la*so", which means "you in
+the blue dress".
+Or as "*sin*pin *ale la*npan", meaning identity thief --
+depending on your perspective.
+This tool aims to help you work out some
+creative possibilities, including meaningful and efficient ones.

 > [!NOTE]
 > This tool is under construction.
-At present it generates only one spelling,
+At present it generates only one spelling, a
-> taking one phoneme from each glyph, and outputs the transcription only in the
+> simple but inefficient one that takes just one phoneme from each glyph.
-> Latin script with the pronounced phonemes in bold.
-Generation of more
-> efficient spellings in the Nasin Sitelen Kalama style is planned, and output
-> is planned to include the actual hieroglyphics.
+> Output is currently only in Latin, not Sitelen.
+But I've got big dreams for
+> this one.

 ### usage
 ```